Taiwo-0001/TRANSACTION-DATA-PIPELINE_/README.md

 1. The date must be valid.
 2. There is no empty description.
 3. There are no invalid amounts.
-4. Transaction type must be one of the two expected: 'expense' or 'income'.
+4. Transaction type must be one of the two expected expense or income.
 5. Transaction ID is used when calculating duplicate transactions.
 6. If a transaction has a problem that makes it invalid, it is not added to the cleaned transactions.
 7. The invalid transaction is added to the invalid_transactions section of the output.